CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling_scheme/README.md

 #### boundingVolume

-The `boundingVolume` property specifies boundingVolume for level 0 of the tileset (and all of its roots, not per-root).
+The `boundingVolume` property specifies bounding volume for the entire tileset.
 The `boundingVolume` types are restricted to `region` and `box`.
-This is the same `boundingVolume` metadata as described in [3D Tiles](../../specification/README.md).
+This is the same `boundingVolume` property which is defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
+TODO: deep link.
-Every tile in the tileset can derive its bounding volume from the root bounding volume.
+Every tile in the tileset can derive its bounding volume from the tileset bounding volume.

+TODO: figure for how the tileset bounding volume is subdivided.
+TODO: bounding region is technically implied for region, the only info we need is height min/max.

 #### transform

-The `transform` property specifies 4x4 affine transformation to apply to the tileset.
-Per-tile transforms are not supported.
+The `transform` property specifies 4x4 affine transformation that transforms any tile in the tileset from the tileset's local coordinate system to a global coordinate system.
-This is the same `transform` metadata as described in [3D Tiles](../../specification/README.md).
+This is the same `transform` property which is defined per-tile in the core 3D Tiles specification [3D Tiles](../../specification/README.md).
+TODO: deep link.

 ### Subtree availability

-Availability of nodes are broken up into subtree chunks.
-A subtree of availability is binary file where each node gets a bit: 1 if it exists, 0 if it does not.
-Every node in the subtree must have a 0 or 1.
+Availability of tiles are broken up into subtree chunks.
+A subtree of availability is binary file where each tiles gets a bit: 1 if it exists, 0 if it does not.
+Every tile in the subtree must have a 0 or 1.
-Nodes on the last level that have a 1 will have an additional subtree for requesting (unless that node is also on the last level of the tree).
+Tiles on the last level that have a 1 will have an additional subtree for requesting (unless that tile is also on the last level of the tree).
 Each level of the subtree has a minimimum size of 1 byte.
 For example, a quadtrees root and first levels have some bit padding.
 An example quadtree subtree that is fully packed: quad subtree: [0b00000001, 0b00001111, 0b11111111, 0b11111111, ...]